Alcohols, Epoxides and Ethers

 Before going there, however, let’s just review the reactions of alcohols we’ve already seen that aren’t explicitly acid base reactions.
 There are really only two.

-First, we’ve seen that alcohols will react with carbocations to give ethers.
+- First, we’ve seen that alcohols will react with carbocations to give ethers.
 The carbocation can either come from protonation of an alkene (path 1) or from “ionization” (that is, loss of a good leaving group) of an alkyl halide or similar starting material.
 This latter reaction falls into the category of SN1 reactions.

-Secondly, we’ve also seen that reactive, positively charged, 3-membered ring intermediates such as halonium ions and mercurinium ions can also be attacked by alcohols at the most substituted carbon [“Markovnikov” addition] to give “halo ethers” (for halonium ions) and ethers ( if we use Hg(OAc)2 and then add NaBH4).
+- Secondly, we’ve also seen that reactive, positively charged, 3-membered ring intermediates such as halonium ions and mercurinium ions can also be attacked by alcohols at the most substituted carbon (“Markovnikov” addition) to give “halo ethers” (for halonium ions) and ethers ( if we use Hg(OAc)2 and then add NaBH4).
 Note that alcohol is the solvent here.

-But, like frustrated zookeepers must have wondered at some point – can’t we find some kind of aphrodisiac that can speed up the process?
+But, like frustrated zookeepers must have wondered at some point: can’t we find some kind of aphrodisiac that can speed up the process?

 While I am currently unaware of progress on the panda aphrodisiac front, I can tell you that it is actually quite straightforward to make alcohols more reactive.

 However, if we protonate them (add acid), then we get an oxonium ion (R-OH2+).
-The leaving group is now water – a weak base and a great leaving group.
+The leaving group is now H2O – a weak base and a great leaving group.
 The oxonium ion is much better set up to participate in reactions such as the SN1 and E1, as well as (more rarely) the SN2 and E2.